kedacore/keda-docs/content/docs/2.1/scalers/redis-cluster-lists.md

 ### Trigger Specification

-This specification describes the `redis` trigger that scales based on the length of a list in a Redis Cluster.
+This specification describes the `redis-cluster` trigger that scales based on the length of a list in a Redis Cluster.

 ```yaml
 triggers: